27 April 2020

 After Ness Point you’ll pass through Rocket Post Field which features a replica of the posts that were once used to rescue stranded sailors.
 Rockets with ropes were fired to the ship and passengers were hauled to safety clinging onto an attached lifebuoy.

 You are now almost at Robin Hood’s Bay where you’ll find a wide range of cafes, pubs and restaurants where you can stop for some well-deserved refreshments.

-Many people’s favourite Yorkshire Coast village, Robin Hood’s Bay was once a haven for smugglers who transported their contraband goods up through a maze of narrow streets and cobbled alleyways.
+Many people’s favourite village near Whitby, Robin Hood’s Bay was once a haven for smugglers who transported their contraband goods up through a maze of narrow streets and cobbled alleyways.
 Traditional fishermen’s cottages seemingly cling to the side of the cliff and there are treasures to be found around every corner with an assortment of pubs, cafes, and shops to call in as you make your way down to the beach below.